 Sound and Feel

-Acoustically, the guitar resonates a balanced tone because of the warm solid all-mahogany body, the bright and snappy maple neck, and the smooth, rich rosewood.
+Acoustically, the guitar resonates a balanced tone because of the warm, solid all-mahogany body, the bright and snappy maple neck, and the smooth, rich rosewood.
 Having a set-in construction rather than a bolt-on, this guitar is able to transfer vibrations well along its neck and body.
-Partnering that with a pair of 85/15 “S” humbuckers and a coil split function and this guitar delivers a wide range of sounds in the sonic spectrum.
+Partnering with a pair of 85/15 “S” humbuckers and a coil split function, the guitar delivers a wide range of sounds in the sonic spectrum.

-Pair this with a nice tube amp, this guitar can equally get you the golden age tones that Fenders and Gibsons are known for.
+Pair this with a nice tube amp, and this guitar can give you the golden age tones that Fenders and Gibsons are known for.

-All that said, PRS delivers top of the line sounds, playability, and versatility at a price that won’t break the bank.
+With all that said, PRS delivers top-of-the-line sounds, playability, and versatility at a price that won’t break the bank.

 Maintenance and Suggested Upgrades

-Poly finishes are known to be sturdy and durable so you won’t worry getting dents and scratches on this guitar as it is built for a beating.
-Most polishes work for this guitar too, a thorough wipe on this guitar with a clean cloth will instantly restore it to its original luster.
+Poly finishes are known to be sturdy and durable, so you won’t worry about getting dents and scratches on this guitar as it is built for a beating.
+Most polishes work for this guitar, too.
+A thorough wipe on this guitar with a clean cloth will instantly restore it to its original luster.

 Like ebony, pau ferro, and other unfinished fingerboards, rosewood requires conditioning from time to time.
 An application of lemon oil at least twice a year will keep the rosewood conditioned all throughout the instrument’s lifetime.